-The recommendations are; [1] Reviewing legislation in relation to the minimum age of criminal responsibility (that is, the age of referral to a public prosecutor) by raising it to the previous age of 16 years (para.85 (b)); [2] Ensuring that all children are provided with legal and other assistance at all stages of the procedure (para.85 (d)); [3] Ensuring that deprivation of liberty as pretrial detention is applied as a measure of last resort and for the shortest possible period of time (para.85 (f)); [4] Ensuring that children under the age of criminal responsibility are not treated as criminal offenders or sent to correctional centres (para.85 (c)); [5] Ensuring that children in conflict with the law are always dealt with within the juvenile justice system and not tried as adults in non-specialized courts and, to this end, considering a review of the Saiban-in court system (lay judge trial system) (para.85 (c)).
+1) The State should implement the recommendations of the 2nd and 3rd Concluding Observations by the CRC.
+The recommendations are; [1] Reviewing legislation in relation to the minimum age of criminal responsibility (that is, the age of referral to a public prosecutor) by raising it to the previous age of 16 years; [2] Ensuring that all children are provided with legal and other assistance at all stages of the procedure; [3] Ensuring that deprivation of liberty as pretrial detention is applied as a measure of last resort and for the shortest possible period of time; [4] Ensuring that children under the age of criminal responsibility are not treated as criminal offenders or sent to correctional centres; [5] Ensuring that children in conflict with the law are always dealt with within the juvenile justice system and not tried as adults in non-specialized courts and, to this end, considering a review of the Saiban-in court system (lay judge trial system); [6] Ensuring that juveniles in pretrial and post-trial have access to education during detention.